SuicSoft/Little-PDF-Merge-Net/README.md

 # Little-s-PDF-Merge
 Free , open source and fast PDF merger using Google Material Design, WPF and C# .Net
 <img src="https://raw.githubusercontent.com/SuicSoft/Little-PDF-Merge/master/web/lpm.PNG"></img>
 Free to use, distrubute and modify.
-You can't sell this, and remove all '<i>SuicSoft</i>' stuff if you're using it on you're site
+<b>You can't sell this, and remove all '<i>SuicSoft</i>' stuff if you're using it </b>

+<b>NO COPYING OF OUR USER INTERFACE IS ALLOWED, IF YOU WANT TO MAKE A MATERIAL DESIGN WINDOWS PROGRAM, CHECK OUT MATERIAL-DESIGN-IN-XAML-TOOLKIT, AND USE IT YOURSELF</B>
 (keep the dog if you like!) - read more in <b>LICENSE.txt</b>

 # SuicSoft.
 Better Software.
 Happier PCs